V8tr/UserDefaultsPropertyWrapper/README.md

 # UserDefaultsPropertyWrapper

 A sample project showing how to implement a `UserDefaults` property wrapper in Swift.
-The property wrapper has statically typed keyes and provides a conveniece to observe `UserDefaults` changes.
+The property wrapper has statically typed keys and provides a conveniece to observe `UserDefaults` changes.

 Usage: